davidmarkclements/v8-perf/readme.md

 While collating our results for this article, we came across a really neat optimization that Turbofan brings to a certain category of object allocation.
-Originally we mistook this for all object allocation, thanks to input from the V8 team we've come to understand the circumstancess which this optimization relates to.
+Originally we mistook this for all object allocation, but thanks to input from the V8 team we've come to understand the circumstances which this optimization relates to.

 In the previous **Object allocation** benchmarks we assign a variable, set it